-Elizabeth, a junior communication and English writing double major, got behind a video camera her first semester, and now she’s hooked.
+Elizabeth, a 2016 communication and English writing graduate, got behind a video camera her first semester and has been hooked ever since.
 She hopes to someday travel the world and film the stories she sees and hears.

 What do you like most about Goshen and why?